StateCode/StateCode/README.md

 I'm learning Full Stack development.
 And I'm Developer with a strong background in Web development.
 I have honed my skills in both front-end and back-end technologies, ensuring seamless and efficient web applications.
 I have worked on various projects ranging from small business websites to large-scale enterprise applications<br>

 My expertise includes:
-- **Front-End Development:** Proficient in HTML, CSS, JavaScript, and frameworks such as React, TypeScript
+- **Front-End Development:** Proficient in HTML, CSS, JavaScript, and frameworks such as React, TypeScript and other things...

-- **Back-End Development:** Experienced with server-side languages and frameworks like php,python
+- **Back-End Development:** Experienced with server-side languages and frameworks like php,python and other things...

 > I am eager and ready to take on new challenges with a proactive mindset and a commitment to excellence.
 With my expertise in web development and a strong work ethic, I am prepared to contribute significantly to  any project.
 I thrive in collaborative environments and am passionate about delivering high-quality, innovative solutions